getodk/docs/odkx-src/sync-endpoint-setup.rst

     $ ./script_to_run.sh

+  The script will ask you for the server's domain and an administration email address to configure https on the server.

-  You should see a bunch of statements executing in your console.
-Wait approximately 5-10 minutes.
+  After gathering this data the script will begin the install and you should see a bunch of statements executing in your console.
+Wait approximately 5-10 minutes for the installation to complete.

   .. image:: /img/setup-digital-ocean/do5.png
    :width: 600